-Adjustment.-If the clutch should slip when climbing steep hills, tighten up the clutch spring a little by means of the adjusting nut on the end of the clutch shaft, and adjust the Bowden cable until there is a little play in the lever.
-Do not tighten up the apring more than necessary to obtain a perfect grip, or unnecessary strain will be put upon the Bowden control, &c., when the clutch is disengaged.
+Adjustment.-If the clutch should slip when climbing steep hills, tighten up the clutch Adjustment.-It the cource should stip when commons steep him, ugaten up the cource spring a little by means of the adjusting mut on the end of the clutch shaft, and adjust the Bowden cable until there is a little play in the lever.
+Do not tighten up the spring more than necessary to obtain a perfect grip, or unnecessary strain will be put upon the Bowden control, &c., when the

-Do not put Oil into the Clutch under any circumstances.
+Do not put Oil into the Clutch under any circumstances,

-To take up excessive backlash in Bowden lever on handle bar adjust by means of the operating shaft adjusting screw No. 15 (Illustration K).
+To take up excessive backlash in Bowden lever on handle bur adjust by means of the operat-10 take up excessive backlash in Downer lever on manne has also provided at the point ing shaft adjusting screw No. 15 (Illustration K).
 A further adjustment is also provided at the point through which the Bowden cable passes (see Illustration K, No. 18).
-However, always allow a little backlash in the lever, or the clutch spring cannot exert all its pressure on the plates.
-If the clutch slips without any external reason, take it apart and ascertain if any portion of its mechanism is fouling another, and so keeping the plates apart.
-If the key in boss of clutch plate No. 2 (Illustration L) should foul the end of slot in shaft it would prevent the clutch engaging.
+However, ulways allow a little backlash in the lever, or the clutch spring cannot exert all its pressure on the plates.
+If the clutch slips without any external reason, take it upart and ascertain if any portion of its mechanism is fouling another, and so keeping the plates apart.
+If the key in boss of clutch plate No. 2 (Illustration L) should foul and so keeping the plates apart.
+If the key in boss of clutch plate No. 2 (Illustration L) should foul the end of slot in shall it would prevent the clutch engaging.

-To dismantle the clutch, take off the front cover of chain case by unscrewing the two pins on the front and rear of same (the cover can then be removed) see Illustration M. Unscrew the clutch spring adjusting nut No. 7 (Illustration L) and remove the spring No. 8.
-Take out the cotter pin of foot-starter crank and remove crank.
+To dismantle the clutch take off the front cover of chain case by unscrewing the two pins on the front and rear of same (the cover can then be removed) see Illustration M.

+Unacrew the clutch at the clutch at the bear of the front cover) see Illustration M.

+Take out the cotter pin of logistartic crank and remove crank.
 This will allow the starting quadrant with its spindle to be drawn out until it can pass the stop on chain stay.
-The quadrant can then be swung clear of the clutch and allow the plates to be drawn off the clutch shaft.
-Before replacing wipe the clutch plates clean, and smear a thin film of oil on the portion of shaft on which the front clutch plate slides.
+The quadrant replacing wipe the clutch plate's clean, and smear a thin film of cil on the portion of shaft.
+Before the front clutch plate sides.
+Also before replacing, examine the lock nut which holds the fixed the front clutch plate slides.
 Also before replacing, examine the lock nut which holds the fixed plate in position.
 If loose see that it is carefully tightened up again.